JavaScript is disabled

 📖 For more tips on planning leave, check out our guide to taking time off!

-If you have savings that will cover your tax and time-off funds, sweet!
-Our work here is done, and you can reward yourself with a nice cool/hot drink, depending on the weather.
+If you’ve calculated all of the above, and it turns out you have enough savings to cover your taxes and time-off, sweet!
+Our work here is done, and you can reward yourself with a nice hot/cool drink, depending on the weather.

 Hnry makes this easy for sole traders by automatically assigning a percentage of their income to a savings account (or wherever they’d like to send it - investments, charities, friends and family, you name it).
 You can find out more about our automatic allocation feature here.